Juhii16/Movie-Recommendation-Engine-Engage-22-/README.md

 ````
    and here you go :)

+7- If you Facing difficulty in installation fill the feedback form mentioned in our app with problem mentioned [Here]( https://share.streamlit.io/juhii16/movie-recommendation-engine-engage-22-/app.py)
 ## Features
 Challenge was basically about creating a recommendation system.
 On above of that I incorporated following features: